RobbieW69/My-7DTD-Modlets/README.md

 # My-7DTD-Modlets
 Hello!
 This is a pack of all my seperate mods!
 They are all XML mods which means only the host client/server needs to have them downloaded!
 ## Links
-Each Mod will have the information with screenshots about the mod and the download link, just click on the one you want to see!
+Each Mod will have the information with screenshots about the mod and the download link, once downloaded and extracted, each mod contains a ReadMe on how to edit the mod!
+It's very simple and straightforward!, just click on the one you want to see!
 + [Be Quiet!
 Alpha 20](../main/mds/be-quiet.md)
 + [Bigger Animals!
 Alpha 20](../main/mds/bigger-animals.md)
 + [Cars With Wheels!
 Alpha 20](../main/mds/car-wheels.md)